Tips for Baby Teething Late at Night

-Need ideas to soothe your teething baby?
+Need ideas to soothe your baby teething late in the night?
 We hear you.
 Our friends at the American Academy of Pediatrics shared that most babies develop teeth between 6 – 12 months.
 Whether this is the first tooth or the fourth tooth, teething is a difficult time for child and parent alike.
 Your baby can’t tell you how bad it hurts and all the while you’re guessing at what you think will help alleviate your child’s pain.😭

 Giving pain medication for teething can help, but oftentimes it wears off too soon or the medication is limited to only being administered a certain number of times per day.
 Pain levels can spike in between doses.
 This can often leave a new parent wondering how best to help their new little one.
 Luckily, there are actually some useful tips and tricks that can save your baby from the misery of cutting new teeth.
 Let’s move on to the ways you can soothe your teething baby.